ice-blog-header-image-Oct-2021

 Expert tips on smarter shipping between the U.S. and Eastern Europe, including shipping of heavy goods.

-Working with freight forwarding companies in New Jersey
+Working With Freight Forwarding Companies in New Jersey

 I.C.E.
-Transport | Oct 10, 2024 2:00:00 AM | ocean shipping, freight brokers
+Transport | Nov 20, 2025 7:30:00 AM | ocean shipping, freight brokers

-The Port of New York and New Jersey is now the second-busiest port in the U.S., and the busiest on the East Coast.
-It handled 7.8 million twenty-foot equivalents (TEUs) in 2023, up 4.4% from pre-pandemic 2019, and has outstripped the Port of Long Beach since 2022.
 When you ship through a facility of that size, access to local knowledge and connections could save you time and money.
 So what do you gain when you work with freight forwarders in NJ?

 A company’s position on the map isn’t as crucial as it used to be.
 For instance, since most transactions have gone electronic, you don’t need to hand deliver paperwork to the port or Customs office.
 However, when you ship cargo through one of New Jersey’s marine terminals, working with a freight forwarder in NJ does give you some extra advantages.
 Let’s review those advantages.

-Freight forwarding companies in New Jersey do business with local truckers day after day.
-Your NJ forwarder knows many of the owners and drivers, with personal relationships that go back years.
+bigstock-port-of-ny-nj-225308218-1Freight forwarding companies in New Jersey do business with local truckers day after day.
+Your NJ freight forwarder knows many of the owners and drivers, with personal relationships that go back years.
 Sometimes those relationships translate into favors.
 When capacity grows tight and you need a truck in a hurry, a local forwarder will know exactly who to call.

 That forwarder also knows which truckers prefer local moves, who’s always looking for a load to Pittsburgh, who mainly makes runs to South Jersey, or who doesn’t mind crossing the Hudson into New York.
 A partner with that inside knowledge can find you better rates.

-This local knowledge is particularly useful as port congestion increases at East Coast ports – especially at the Port of NY/NJ.
+This local knowledge is particularly useful when congestion increases at East Coast ports – especially at the Port of NY/NJ.
 In 2021, many shippers shifted part of their container volume from crowded West Coast ports to the East Coast.
 But with added volume came port congestion, making it harder to get containers off crowded ports from Miami to NY/NJ.

 The 2024 closure of the Port of Baltimore due to the bridge collapse caused shipments to be rerouted to other East Coast ports, including NY/NJ along with ports in Norfolk and Philadelphia.
 Temporarily, this added to the strain of an already busy shipping hub.

-Freight forwarders in NJ have an “in” with local warehouses
+Freight Forwarders in NJ Have an “In” with Local Warehouses

-A local warehouse might also find a way to squeeze in your cargo even when the facility is busy or short on space – thanks to its close relationship with a freight forwarder in New Jersey.
+A local warehouse might also find a way to squeeze in your cargo even when the facility is busy or short on space, thanks to its close relationship with a freight forwarder in New Jersey.

-In another scenario, freight forwarding companies in New Jersey often partner with local operators with on-dock or port-area facilities that enable handling of heavyweight containers.
+In another scenario, freight forwarding companies in New Jersey often partner with local operators with on-dock or port area facilities that enable handling of heavyweight containers.
 This can facilitate deliveries in the Tri-State area or connection to rail for heavyweight delivery in the Midwest.

-Freight forwarding companies in New Jersey know the ocean carriers
+Freight Forwarding Companies in New Jersey Know the Ocean Carriers

 Even in a world of e-mail, internet portals and electronic data interchange (EDI), physical proximity sometimes lets your forwarder offer a special service.
 Say you’re expecting a shipment of out-of-gauge cargo at Port Newark, and you’re concerned about damage.
-A New Jersey freight forwarder can send someone from its office to inspect the cargo in person, take pictures and send them to you before the product goes onto a truck.
+A New Jersey freight forwarder can send someone from its office to inspect the cargo in person, take pictures, and send them to you before the product goes onto a truck.

 Freight forwarders in NJ also offer an advantage when you ship a motor vehicle overseas.
 That’s probably the only time when you need to clear Customs on the export side, and one of the few cases when you might need to present physical paperwork.
-A New Jersey freight forwarder can send an employee to hand-deliver your export clearance documents, making sure you present those papers before the deadline set by your shipping line.
+A New Jersey freight forwarder can send an employee to hand deliver your export clearance documents, making sure you present those papers before the deadline set by your shipping line.

 Freight forwarding companies in New Jersey can also arrange for direct pickups from local warehouses, ensuring that items are loaded safely and meet regulatory requirements.
 They can also oversee the delivery process to make sure there aren’t issues with the cargo reaching its destination.